Skip to content

 The KN-86’s enclosure is an off-the-shelf Pelican 1170 Protector Case with custom 3D-printed inset panels carrying the operator-facing surfaces.
 The Pelican shell itself is never machined or modified — the only hole drilled in the shell is for the panel-mount 12.6 V barrel-jack charging connector (per ADR-0038; not USB-C).

-For canonical case dimensions (exterior, interior, weight, material, sealing rating, operating temperature), see CLAUDE.md Canonical Hardware Specification — Case row.
+For canonical case dimensions (exterior, interior, weight, material, sealing rating, operating temperature), see Canonical Hardware Specification — Case row.

 • Off-the-shelf, sustained stock.
 Pelican is a stable supplier with multiple authorized dealers; sustained stock-out is unlikely.
 The aesthetic is recognizable and load-bearing for the cyberpunk-handheld-deck identity.